UltraEngine/Documentation/CPP_Thread_GetState.md

 - ThreadState GetState()

 ## Returns ##
-The returned thread state may be THREAD_READY, THREAD_RUNNING, THREAD_PAUSED, or THREAD_FINISHED.
+The returned value may be THREAD_READY, THREAD_RUNNING, THREAD_PAUSED, or THREAD_FINISHED.